ishworgurung/ishworgurung.github.io/_posts/2020-06-01-capture-kernel-crash.md

 $ qemu-system-x86_64 -smp 2,sockets=2,cores=1,threads=1 -m 4096 -nographic -serial mon:stdio ubuntu18.04-1.qcow2
 ```

-You will then be greeted with the usual boot messages.
+You will be greeted with the usual boot messages.

 Log in and trigger a kernel panic (either via sysrq or via the faulty kernel module).